SaurabhJha/SaurabhJha.github.io/_posts/2020-06-12-implementing-regular-expressions.md

 We will represent a token like `<Tokentype, Lexeme>`.
 For example, the tokens for `12+123` are going to be `<positive_integer, 12>`, `<+, +>`, and `<positive_integer, 123>`.

-We ignore all whitespace while tokenizing a string.

-The way we do tokenization is as follows.
+Tokenization is done as follows.
-1. Construct the regular expressions on which we want to tokenize strings.
+1. Construct the regular expressions on which we want to tokenize the strings.
 2. Starting from the left, bite off the substrings of a given string that match those regular expressions.

 For example, for our above example, `12 + 123`, and using regular expressions representing positive integers and operator `+`, we proceed as follows.